Supporting a Friend

 • Give control.
 Let them choose the next steps.
 You may provide advice, guidance, and information about their options, but allow them to decide if, when, and how they will pursue these resources.
 Accept their decisions even if you disagree.

 • Respect privacy.
 Do not share their story with other people unless you need to do so for safety reasons or as part of a formal investigation.
-At the same time, never hestitate to seek advice from individuals who are in a position to help you.
+At the same time, never hesitate to seek advice from individuals who are in a position to help you.
 It is not necessary to give names or provide details to get initial support and learn about options.

 • Check in.
 Recognize that your friend's needs may change over time, so keep "checking in" to renew your offer of help and support.
 If they communicate that they need some space, respect that need as well.
 Be patient and let them recover at their own rate.
 It may take weeks, months, or years.
 Recovery from sexual misconduct is often a long, difficult process.